IanLewis42/GravStorm/readme.txt

   <g> gravity.
 Typically 5

 o sentry <x> <y> <direction> <type>(0/1/2) <period> <probability> <random> <range> <alive_sprite> <dead_sprite>
-  Describes a sentry; a stationary object wich fires bullets.
+  Describes a sentry; a stationary object which fires bullets.
 This DOES draw the sentry, using a sprite taken from the sentry_display file defined earlier.
 Maximum 30 sentries allowed.

   <x> <y> position of the sentry.